|Grandvalira ski area Andorra|

 If you want to see snow for the first time then you can book a snow day from Barcelona to the Pyrenees with fun activities to choose from in the snow.
 Or you can book a day of skiing or snowboarding in the Pyrenees.

 Book ski day tours from Barcelona to Grandvalira

 Webcams Grandvalira Andorra

-Andorra has two big skiing areas called Grandvalira and Vallnord and has also invested in modern lifts and new facilities making this tiny country a great alternative to the Alps and a very popular skiing area near Barcelona.
+Andorra has two big skiing areas called Grandvalira and Vallnord In recent years Andorra has invested in modern lifts and new facilities making this tiny country a great alternative to the Alps and a very popular skiing area near Barcelona.
 A big difference between Grandvalira and many ski resorts in the Alps is the size of the lift queues.
 Even at the weekend you can often ski for hours in Andorra without having to queue for more than a few minutes.
 Grandvalira Andorra will undoubtedly grow in popularity in the coming years and is ready in every way to cater for many more guests.

 Of the two large ski areas in Andorra, Grandvalira is the biggest ski area and also one of the largest ski areas in the Pyrenees with 205 kilometers of pistes with 70 lifts servicing 110 ski slopes.

 Grandvalira also boasts the longest ski trail in the Pyrenees of 9.6 km with a vertical drop of 850m from Tossa de Llosada in the El Tarter sector at an altitude of 2,560 m down to the village of El Tarter at 1,710 m.
 The six ski areas in Andorra that are connected to form Grandvalira are called Pas de la Casa, Grau Roig, Soldeu, El Tarter, Canillo and Encamp.